 Dual Credit: Learn once, earn twice

-Carmel Catholic’s Dual Credit program allows select, high-achieving students the opportunity to earn college credit while completing Carmel graduation requirements.
+Carmel Catholic’s Dual Credit program allows hard-working, high achieving, responsible students the opportunity to earn college credit while completing Carmel graduation requirements.
 Credits earned may be transferable to four-year colleges or universities.
 Recent Illinois legislation now mandates acceptance of dual credit by Illinois public universities.

 The goal of these courses is to provide rigor that will prepare students for the college experience.
-Dual Credit courses are taught by qualified Carmel instructors who employ approved curricula from our partner colleges and universities, and are generally offered to juniors and seniors.
+Dual Credit courses are taught by qualified Carmel instructors who employ approved curricula from our partner colleges and universities, and are generally offered to juniors and seniors who meet GPA requirements.

 Dual Credit courses are weighted on a 5.0 scale, the same as AP courses.